-From identifying your skills and possible barriers to developing a clear plan and learning the connected abilities, FOCUS is the key.
+From identifying your skills and some possible barriers to developing a clear plan and learning some connected abilities, FOCUS is the key.
 Stick to your goal to learn a skill and master a gift or talent—such as skating, playing the piano, coding a specific language, basketball, photography, designing a cake for your own wedding, or climbing Mount Everest in 30 days.

-Whatever the skill or skills you have decided to conquer, hold on to your program until you reach a desirable result.
+Whatever the skill or skills you have decided to conquer, hold on to your plan until you reach a desirable result.
 After all, no one knows if you’ll be the next Dan Brown, Mark Zuckerberg, Manny Pacquiao, and whosoever you want to be.
 Well, you don’t need to be someone.
 Mastering a skill is an achievement itself.

 “I don’t care how much power, brilliance or energy you have, if you don’t harness it and focus it on a specific target, and hold it there you’re never going to accomplish as much as your ability warrants.” — Zig Ziglar

 If you appreciate the article on how to learn a skill, please drop a comment or share it on social media to help others to get inspired, too.
 By doing so, you’re also encouraging me to write more blogs.